AlexGuo43/ScanWise/README.md

 ## **Dependencies**

 To run ScanWise, make sure to install the necessary dependencies.
-All required packages are listed in the `requirementsB.txt` file.
-Use the following command to install them: pip install -r requirements.txt
+All required packages are listed in the `requirements.txt` file.
+Use the following command to install them: `pip install -r requirements.txt`

 ### Python Libraries